The mindfulness mode

 Did you ever think that the things you take for granted are the things others are praying for?
 We really don’t pay enough attention to that.
 We don’t appreciate things that deserve our gratitude the most.
 We just assume that if we have something, know somebody or experience a certain feeling it will last forever.
 It won’t.
 Every second is precious.
 Never forget about this.
 Don’t wait until something you love is gone, don’t wait until something precious becomes a past.

-- Mirror technique exercise – Stand directly in front of the mirror, look straight into your own eyes and give yourself a pep talk.
+- Do the Mirror technique exercise – Stand directly in front of the mirror, look straight into your own eyes and give yourself a pep talk.
 Reflect on your worth and value.

 - Keep gratitude journal

 - Be spontaneous – if you feel the need to tell somebody something just do it!

 - Learn to say “thank you” and do it!

 - Allow yourself to be vulnerable – don’t be afraid of embarrassing yourself

 - Help others selflessly without getting something in return.

 - Don’t give up even if someone won’t appreciate you’ve been appreciating them